holycrap872/neuroresus/content/blog/interact2/index.markdown

 #### Domain 2: Effect of Assignment to Intervention

-**Risk of bias**:
+**Risk of bias**: Low

-**2.1: Were participants aware of their assigned intervention during the trial?**:
+**2.1: Were participants aware of their assigned intervention during the trial?**: Yes

-**2.2: Were carers and people delivering the interventions aware of participants’ assigned intervention during the trial?**:
+**2.2: Were carers and people delivering the interventions aware of participants’ assigned intervention during the trial?**: Yes

-**2.3: Were there deviations from the intended intervention that arose because of the trial context?**:
+**2.3: Were there deviations from the intended intervention that arose because of the trial context?**: No

-**2.4: Were these deviations likely to have affected the outcome?**:
+**2.4: Were these deviations likely to have affected the outcome?**: N/A

-**2.5: Were these deviations from intended intervention balanced between groups?**:
+**2.5: Were these deviations from the intended intervention balanced between groups?**: Yes

-**2.6: Was an appropriate analysis used to estimate the effect of assignment to intervention?**:
+**2.6: Was an appropriate analysis used to estimate the effect of assignment to intervention?**: Yes

-**2.7: Was there potential for a substantial impact (on the result) of the failure to analyze participants in the group to which they were randomized?**:
+**2.7: Was there potential for a substantial impact (on the result) of the failure to analyze participants in the group to which they were randomized?**: No

 #### Domain 3: Missing Outcome Data